kniveditha/HMM-POC/README.md

 # HMM-POC
 A Proof of Concept for Hidden Markov Model

-Implements a the wikipedia example of Alice and Bob, using Python and hmmlearn library.
+Implements a the wikipedia example of Alice and Bob, in Python using [hmmlearn](https://hmmlearn.readthedocs.io/en/latest/tutorial.html#available-models) library.

 Scenario: